TheWeirdDev/theweirddev.github.io/_posts/2015-11-22-spring-yml-datasources.markdown

 ## application.yml

 In order to select the environment I used profiles.
-Then, we can see that datasources configured on each environments.
+Then, we can see the data sources configured on each environments.

 {% highlight yaml%}